Drug of Choice

 For many people who abuse drugs or alcohol, they define their personal identify with the lifestyle and the drug.
 They will label themselves as a drug user or alcoholic beyond other identifiers and find it difficult to imagine a life beyond their drug of choice.
 For a person who smokes marijuana, the lifestyle of a stoner and all the social connotations that go along with that are difficult to move away from.
 Heroin addicts believe that they are and always will be a junkie and alcoholics cannot imagine a life beyond their drink.
 For these people, the drug or the drink has become such an intimate and important role in their life that it is hard to stop.

-Drug Choice of Cultural and Social Groups
+Cultural and Social Drug Choice

 Drug and alcohol use is often associated with recreational activities, events or lifestyles.
 Certain jobs may place pressure on people to indulge in drugs such as those who work in bars, restaurants, drivers and even hospital workers.
 Each social group will have a specific drug that they will use over others.
 Long-haul drivers will take and share their supplies of amphetamines.
 Doctors and nurses may take opiate drugs or other prescription medication to help them sleep.
 Bartenders often abuse alcohol.